jedcn/rsudist/README.md

 I think `=RSUDIST` can be useful and I'd ask that you please [create an issue] if you see a problem.

+Be informed.
 Be well.
 Happy New Year.

 [Code.js]: src/Code.js
 [Google Sheets]: https://www.google.com/sheets/about/